 Take An Urbex Tour

 I’ve heard people say that urbex tours defeat the whole purpose of urban exploration.
-Since you’re not venturing into an abandoned building alone, you’re not really “exploring”.
+Since you’re not finding and exploring an abandoned building alone, you’re not really “exploring”.

 That’s a dumb thing to say and I don’t agree with it.
 Imagine a friend of yours taking you to an abandoned building he’s already explored.
 Does that not count as “exploring” since you’re with someone who knows the area and has already been there?
 Nonsense.